bbloodworth/hashicorp/README.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Copy and paste the following lines into the file using your preferred text editor.

 ```hcl
 provider "docker" {